 - Rowling’s Harry Potter #7 (2007)

 - Salinger’s The Catcher in the Rye (1951)

 - Tolkien’s The Lord of the Rings #3 (1955)

 The translations of 3 books were manually ranked by native Catalan speakers comparing human translation to NMT.
-For 2 books, NMT system obtained equivalent quality to human translations in around third of the cases.
+For 2 books, NMT system obtained equivalent quality to human translations in around a third of the cases.

-Technology has improved the machine translation performance in this domain but it is still a low rate, so it requires many efforts of human reviewing as mention in a previous post.
+Technology has improved the machine translation performance in this domain but it is still a low rate, so it requires many efforts of human reviewing as mentioned in a previous post.
 Authors are planning to investigate if NMT can be useful to assist human translators in the translation of literary text measuring the effort and quality.

 New approaches and data collection will improve these results.
 There is a lot of research going on to achieve a competitive rate in the literature domain.
-One day, machine translation will be ready for that but it will take some time.
+One day, machine translation will be ready for that, but it will take some time.